Meghhaah/Weather-Analysis/README.md

 4. Temperature Summary (2015): Visualize temperature trends for Ann Arbor.
 ### Code and Analysis report can be found in "Tasks 3 & 4.ipynb" file

+### Note : Both dataset has been cleaned , organaised and sorted for relevance , the code for which can be found in  "Data Preprocessing.ipynb" file

 ---

 ## Visualization Considerations